Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 ## Environments

 An _environment_ in the ML-Agents toolkit can be any scene built in Unity.
-The Unity scene provides the environment in which Agents observe, act, and learn.
+The Unity scene provides the environment in which agents observe, act, and learn.
 How you set up the Unity scene to serve as a learning environment really depends on your goal.
-You may be trying to solve a specific reinforcement learning problem of limited scope, in which case you can use the same scene for both training and for testing trained Agents.
-Or, you may be training Agents to operate in a complex game or simulation.
+You may be trying to solve a specific reinforcement learning problem of limited scope, in which case you can use the same scene for both training and for testing trained agents.
+Or, you may be training agents to operate in a complex game or simulation.
 In this case, it might be more efficient and practical to create a purpose-built training scene.

-Both training and testing (or normal game) scenes must contain an Academy object to control the Agent decision making process.
+Both training and testing (or normal game) scenes must contain an Academy object to control the agent decision making process.
 The Academy defines several properties that can be set differently for a training scene versus a regular scene.
 The Academy's **Configuration** properties control rendering and time scale.
 You can set the **Training Configuration** to minimize the time Unity spends rendering graphics in order to speed up training.
 You may need to adjust the other functional, Academy settings as well.
-For example, `Max Steps` should be as short as possible for training — just long enough for the Agent to accomplish its task, with some extra time for "wandering" while it learns.
+For example, `Max Steps` should be as short as possible for training — just long enough for the agent to accomplish its task, with some extra time for "wandering" while it learns.
 In regular scenes, you often do not want the Academy to reset the scene at all; if so, `Max Steps` should be set to zero.